mdelventhal/mattdelventhal.com/content/project/telecommute_viz/index.md

 # slides: example
 ---

-With this app you can visualize the historical transition in birth and death rates for 186 countries.
-Just select the countries you would like to plot from the dropdown menu.
-Crude Birth and Death Rates (CBR/CDR) are the raw number of births/deaths per 1,000 population in one year.
-The modeled birth and death rates represent the 3-phase transition structure which best fits the underlying data.
-Details can be found in the research paper [*Demographic Transitions Across Time and Space* (Delventhal, Fernández-Villaverde & Guner, 2021)](../../publication/demographic_transitions/ "accompanying research paper").

-The year range can be adjusted using a slider below the chart.
-Clicking on the ">" arrow will open a sidebar, where you can set the y-axis limits and select which variables to graph.
-You can also adjust the chart view by using the mouse wheel to zoom and clicking and dragging on the chart directly.

-Below the chart a table will populate summarizing the start year, end year, initial level, and final level for the selected birth rate and death rate transitions.
-Some values may be blank because the data do not allow us to observe either the start or the end of a transition.

-Buttons below the chart and the summary table allow you to download either the data for the visualization you have selected, or the complete underlying dataset.
+With this app you can visualize the long-run predictions for shifts in distribution of people, jobs, and real estate prices in a world with higher rates of remote work.
+Select a city from the drop-down menu or use the tools in the sidebar to scroll around.
+Use the controls to select which variable to color the map with, and whether or not to use elevation to visualize pre-2020 resident or job density.

+You may also scroll by clicking and dragging and zoom with the mouse wheel, though this second might take you outside the currently-loaded portion of the map.

+An explanation of the methodology can be found in the research paper [*Spatial Implications of Telecommuting* (Delventhal & Parkhomenko, 2022)](../../publication/spatial_implications_telecommuting/ "accompanying research paper").

 <iframe height="1100" width="95%" frameborder="no" src="https://share.streamlit.io/mdelventhal/telecommute_viz/main/telecommute_viz.py"> </iframe>